yangzhou12/PROTA/README.md

  - DBpart.mat stores the indices for training (2 samples per class) /test data partition.
  - FERETC80A45.mat stores 320 faces (32x32) of 80 subjects (4 samples per class) from the FERET database.
  - Demo_PROTA.m provides example usage of PROTA for subspace learning and classification on 2D face images.
- - PROTA_MCR.m implements PROTA with moment-based concurrent regularization described as Alg.2 in [1].
+ - PROTA_MCR.m implements PROTA with moment-based concurrent regularization described as Alg.2 in [paper].
  - projPROTA_MCR.m projects tensors into the subspace learned by PROTA_MCR.
- - PROTA_BCR.m implements PROTA with Bayesian concurrent regularization described as Alg.3 in [1].
+ - PROTA_BCR.m implements PROTA with Bayesian concurrent regularization described as Alg.3 in [paper].
  - projPROTA_BCR.m projects tensors into the subspace learned by PROTA_BCR.
  - sortProj.m sorts features by their Fisher scores in descending order.